Yandex Cloud

 • extensions.name: Extension name.

-• deletionProtection: DB deletion protection, true, false, or unspecified (inherits the value from the cluster).
+• deletionProtection: Database deletion protection.
+The possible values are true, false, or unspecified (inherits the value from the cluster).
 The default value is unspecified.

 3. Check the server response to make sure your request was successful.